Questions to Ask a Preschool Teacher

 Establishing Parent-Teacher Partnerships Webinar

 Resources Related to Parent-Teacher Partnership

-- E-family news: Creating a Positive Relationship with Your Child’s Child Care and Preschool Teacher
+- E-family news: Parental Involvement: How to Build a Relationship with Your Child’s Teacher

 - Family Room Blog conversations about Parent and Teacher Partnerships